dustindoucette/Movie-Trailer-Rating-Program/README.md

 | **Sexy**           | Displays whether or not the participant thinks the movie trailer contains Sexy content |
 | **Sexy Rating**    | Displays a number between 1-10, where the participant decides how Sexy the movie trailer content was |
 | **Sexy Sections**  | Displays comma separated tuples, where the first value is the start time (in seconds) and the second value is the end time (in seconds) of the Sexy content |

-  **Note:** If there is a single second displayed in any of the "Sections", it is because the user selected that one frame without any other frames before and/or immediately after it.

   **Note:** Ensure the `Results.csv` file is not open during program execution.
 If the file is open when the program tries to write new data to it, the write operation will fail and that data will be lost.